Adapted from Rachel Ray

 1 small red onion, diced small

 finely grated peel and juice of 1 orange

 - Boil the sweet potatoes in salted water until tender, about 15 minutes.
 Drain.

 - Meanwhile, in a bowl, add turkey and season with salt and pepper.
 Add breadcrumbs, green onions, parsley, thyme and egg and mix well.
-Shape the meat into four oval patties.
+Shape the meat into four large oval patties.
 In a large skillet, heat oil over medium-high heat.
 Add patties and cook, turning once, until browned and cooked through, about 15 minutes.

 - In a medium saucepan, melt the butter over medium heat.
 Add the onion and cook until softened, about 5 minutes.
 Add the orange peel and season with salt and pepper.
 Sprinkle the flour over red onion and cook for 1 minute, stirring, then whisk in 1 cup chicken broth and the orange juice; cook until thickened, about 1 minutes.
 Whisk in 2 tablespoons brown sugar, ketchup, mustard, and Worcestershire sauce.
 Lower heat and simmer for 5 minutes.

 - Mash the sweet potatoes with remaining tablespoon of brown sugar; season with salt and pepper.
 Serve with the turkey patties and the gravy on top.